CrisMcode111/CrisMcode111/README.md

 This is the most personal and ambitious work I’ve ever done —
 a bridge between my raw pastry world and my AI journey.
+Currently developed as a private core project, with a public technical showcase available.

 </details>